-Lecturers: prof. Dr. Raoul David Findeisen, PhD., Mgr.
-Zuzana Hritzová, PhD., Mgr.
-František Paulovič, PhD., prof. Mgr.
-Janka Benická, PhD., Mgr.
+Lecturers: Mgr.
 Miloš Procházka, PhD., Mgr.
-Daniela Zhang Cziráková, PhD.
+František Paulovič, PhD., doc.
+Mgr.
+Rong Ye, PhD.

 FiF.KVŠ/A-boVS-327/15 Modern History of Korea

 Recommended semester: 3., 5.

 During the teaching part, students will prepare 2 assignments on a given topic (weight 20%).
 Final written exam in the form of a test on topics covered during the semester.
 The dates of the exam will be published via the AIS system no later than in the last week of the teaching part of the semester.
 The evaluation for the oral exam has a weight of 80%.
 Active participation in lessons, timely submission of assignments and passing the final written exam (questions from the course content) are required.
 Violation of academic ethics results in the cancellation of the obtained points in the relevant evaluation item.
 The student will be admitted to the final exam if he / she achieves a positive evaluation from each of the assignments.
 The teacher accepts max.
 2 absences with proven documents.
 Any absence must be reported in advance.
 The overall evaluation consists of 20% interim and 80% final evaluation based on the classification scale: A: 100% -92%, B: 91% -84%, C: 83% -76%, D: 75% -68%, E: 67% -60%, FX: 59% -0%